tymyrddin/blue-linux/source/docs/authentication/ssh-mfa.md

-# Protect SSH with MFA
+# Protect SSH access with MFA

 You can protect [SSH access](../services/ssh.md) with MFA: